Read aloud or translate

 In Scotland

-VoiceAbility has been working in Scotland since 2022, providing benefits advocacy, and other independent advocacy services.
+VoiceAbility has been working in Scotland since 2022, providing independent advocacy services.
 We’re committed to working in partnership with community groups, advocacy organisations and government.

 We spoke to three of the 4000 people we’ve supported so far to access benefits from Social Security Scotland (the service is available to anyone who identifies as disabled as well as parents and carers).